Trump tells Congress to act on 'Dreamers'

 President Barack Obama created DACA through an executive order in 2012 for people without serious criminal histories who were younger than 16 when they came to the United States before 2007.

-About 800,000 people are covered under the policy, although immigrant rights advocates have said 200,000 more have sought DACA status since Trump became president.
+About 800,000 people, often referred to as "Dreamers," are covered under the policy, although immigrant rights advocates have said 200,000 more have sought DACA status since Trump became president.

 Although House Speaker Paul Ryan, R-Wis., urged Trump last week to keep the program and allow Congress to fix it, other Republicans have described it as illegal.

-In June, 10 Republican attorneys general and the governor of Idaho told the White House that they wouldn't challenge the Trump administration in federal court if Obama's executive order is rescinded by Tuesday.
+In June, 10 Republican attorneys general and the governor of Idaho told the White House that they wouldn't challenge the Trump administration in federal court if Obama's executive order was rescinded by Tuesday.

+The program allows eligible young people to seek DACA protection for renewable two-year periods.
+Applicants can file when they turn 15, and immigration experts say the program could end up covering 1.3 million young people if it were allowed to continue.
+Requests for renewals are now being filed at the rate of about 8,000 a week.

+Sessions had made no secret of his support for ending DACA and booting Dreamers from the U.S.